melowntech/workshop/server/mapproxy/examples/au-cz.rst

 Creating virtual overviews
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: Following 3 steps - tiling virtual overviews, tiling information and
+        adding layer definition to ``resources.json`` file, can be done with only one helper script ``mapproxy-dem2daset``

 We need to create ``dem``, ``min`` and ``max`` virtual overviews for DEM and ``texture`` overview for the aerial photos::